TotallyRealElonMusk/GeoFS-Pushback/README.md

  **How to use:**

+ Note: This addon works by pasting it in the console, or uploading it in Tampermonkey.

 ![image](https://github.com/TotallyRealElonMusk/GeoFS-Pushback/assets/72507855/04dd7c93-6564-4417-8a3f-6b0ee7a475b1)

  The pushback addon operates only on certain aircraft (see complete list below).
 To spawn the truck, click on the **PUSHBACK** button on the top of the screen, next to the **AUTOPILOT** toggle.
 This will open an external window with the controls.